"Coming together is a beginning, keeping together is progress, working together is success." Henry Ford

 We suggest to build the collaboration system step by step and start with a small core group.
 Only a few highly committed people can make all the difference.
 These few people - motivated and emotionally invested - constitute a core group, which needs to be developed carefully.
 This corresponds with the "container for change" in Künkel's dialogic change model.

-Starting small has numerous advantages: quicker and easier communication, faster action, and higher probability of a generative dialogue towards a great concept for the multi-actor partnership.
+Starting small has numerous advantages: quicker and easier communication, faster action, and a higher probability of a generative dialogue towards a great concept for the multi-actor partnership.
 Logistics are also simpler and it is also cheaper than starting with large multi-stakeholder workshops which are more difficult to facilitate and manage.
 Preferably, people from different sectors, i.e. civil society, private sector or state are already involved in the initial core group, but they can also be brought into the core group step by step.
-Once good collaboration is established in this smaller group, further outreach can begin.
+Once the good collaboration is established in this smaller group, further outreach can begin.

 5. Create empathy and purpose

 The entire process, but also each event requires its own dramaturgy, just like a stage play.
 Empathy and purpose play critical parts to facilitate generative dialogue and collective action.
-Modern facilitation uses an arsenal of different tools to make people engage with each other and create common understanding.
+Modern facilitation uses an arsenal of different tools to make people engage with each other and create a common understanding.
 Here are a few tricks: